-SEA Objective Assessment questions Biodiversity and Geodive Protect and enhance all biodiversity and geological features.
-Will the option/proposal help to: Support the statues of the European protected sites within the vicinity of the Neighbourhood Plan area boundary, including: The Ebernoe Common SAC and The Mens SAC?
+Table 3.2: SEA Framework for the Plaistow and Ifold Neighbourhood Plan SEA Objective Assessment questions Biodiversity and Geodiversity Protect and enhance all Will the option/proposal help to: biodiversity and Support the statues of the European protected sites within the vicinity geological features. of the Neighbourhood Plan area boundary, including: The Ebernoe Common SAC and The Mens SAC?
 Support the status of the nationally designated sites within and/or in the vicinity of the Neighbourhood Plan area boundary, including: The Shillinglee Lake SSSI and the Chiddingfold Forest SSSI?
 Support the status of the locally designated sites of significance within and/or adjacent to the Neighbourhood Plan area boundary?
 Protect and enhance semi-natural habitats?
 Protect and enhance priority habitats, and the habitat of priority species?
 Achieve a net gain in biodiversity?
-Support enhancements to multifunctional green infrastructure networks?
-Support access to, interpretation and understanding of biodiversity and geodiversity?
-Climatic factors Reduce the level of contribution to climate change made by activities within the Neighbourhood Plan area Will the option/proposal help to: Reduce the number of journeys made?
-Reduce the need to travel?
-Promote the use of sustainable modes of transport, including walking, cycling and public transport?
-Increase the number of new developments meeting or exceeding sustainable design criteria?
+Support enhancements to multifunctional green infrastructure Support access to, interpretation and understanding of biodiversity and geodiversity?
+Climatic factors Reduce the level of Will the option/proposal help to: contribution to climate Reduce the number of journeys made? change made by Reduce the need to travel? activities within the Promote the use of sustainable modes of transport, including walking, Neighbourhood Plan cycling and public transport? area Increase the number of new developments meeting or exceeding sustainable design criteria?
 Generate energy from low or zero carbon sources?
 Reduce energy consumption from non-renewable resources?
-Support the resilience of the Neighbourhood Plan area to the potential effects of climate change, including flooding Will the option/proposal help to: Ensure that inappropriate development takes place in areas at higher risk of flooding, taking into account the likely future effects of climate change?
-Improve and extend green infrastructure networks in the plan area to support adaptation to the potential effects of climate change?
+Support the resilience Will the option/proposal help to: of the Neighbourhood Ensure that inappropriate development takes place in areas at higher Plan area to the risk of flooding, taking into account the likely future effects of climate potential effects of change? climate change.
+Improve and extend green infrastructure networks in the plan area to including flooding support adaptation to the potential effects of climate change?
 Sustainably manage water run-off, reducing surface water runoff (either within the plan area or downstream)?
-Ensure the potential risks associated with climate change are considered through new development in the Neighbourhood Plan area?
-Increase the resilience of biodiversity in the plan area to the effects of climate change, including enhancements to ecological networks?
+Ensure the potential risks associated with climate change are considered through new development in the Neighbourhood Plan Increase the resilience of biodiversity in the plan area to the effects of climate change, including enhancements to ecological networks?